adbar/simplemma/docs/classes-and-strategies.md

 # Classes and strategies

-The functions shown in the [README](https://github.com/adbar/simplemma#usage) cover simple usage.
+The functions shown in [Usage](usage.md) cover simple usage.
 Instantiating the classes gives more control.
 `Lemmatizer` handles lemmatization and `LanguageDetector` language detection, both through an implementation of the `LemmatizationStrategy` protocol.
 `DefaultStrategy` combines several such strategies, among them